bet222o/vonge-zola-theme/content/projects/denver-opioid-abatement-council.md

 ### Why this matters

-Settlement money is one of the largest harm-reduction funding opportunities this generation will see in Colorado.
-Whether it actually reaches the people most harmed by the crisis depends on who's at the table when spending decisions get made — and on whether their participation is compensated and structured for the long haul.
+Opioid settlement money is one of the largest Harm Reduction funding opportunities this generation will see in Colorado.
+Whether it actually reaches the people most harmed by the crisis depends on who's at the table when spending decisions are made — and whether our participation is compensated and structured for the long haul.